 Avoid getting blacklisted when you automate

 Automating page creation to drive traffic via search could get you blacklisted on Google.
-Automating for PPC and social media landing pages can save time while boosting conversion, but automating for search is frowned upon.
+Automating for PPC and social media landing pages can save time while boosting ecommerce CRO, but automating for search is frowned upon.

 Don’t use doorway pages (landing pages) for search rankings